 - Causation – You must show that the driver’s breach resulted in your injuries.

 - Damages – You must have incurred actual damages as a result of your injuries.

 In some cases, you may use negligence per se as a smoother route to getting compensation.
 This theory is available when a person violates a statute intended to protect a certain class of persons from a particular type of harm.
 The most common example of when you may use negligence per se is in a drunk-driving or drugged-driving accident.
 Florida law makes it a crime to drive under the influence of drugs or alcohol.
 If the driver in your case is convicted of a DUI, the driver is negligent as a matter of law, or negligent per se.
 This means that you can proceed directly to the causation element of your claim.Pursuing Compensation After a Collision

 You can recover damages for your injuries, including compensation for medical expenses, property damage, lost wages and any loss of earning capacity, pain and suffering, and more.
 If you lost a family member in a fatal car accident, you might be able to recover damages by filing a wrongful death claim.
 Florida requires that you file a personal injury claim within four years from the accident, or two years for a wrongful death claim.

 The defendant may argue that you were partly or mostly at fault for the accident.
 While some states bar recovery if a person is 50 percent or more at fault, Florida follows a pure comparative fault standard.
 This means that a court will determine each party’s degree of fault.
 You can then recover damages to the extent that you did not cause your injuries.
-For example, if a court finds you 70 percent at fault and the defendant is 30 percent at fault, you can still recover 30 percent of your damages.Attorneys Representing Victims of Miami Car Accidents
+For example, if a court finds you 70 percent at fault and the defendant is 30 percent at fault, you can still recover 30 percent of your damages.Attorneys Representing Victims of West Palm Beach Car Accidents

 - Fatal Car Accidents